rpc0/dehallucinator/README.md

 ### AWS Instances

 For convenience [Terraform modules](./terraform/) are also provided to create AWS EC2 instances where local GPU-based development capabilites are not available.
+VSCode remote plugin can be used with EC2 environment simliar to WSL setup.
+Specifics of EC2 environment setup can be found in [initialization template](./terraform/deh_ec2.tftpl).

 ### Docker installation